sankha555/sankha555/README.md

 <!--
 **sankha555/sankha555** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I am a Computer Science sophomore at BITS Pilani, India.
+I am a Computer Science senior at BITS Pilani, India.
 I love developing web-apps and researching security and cryptography when I am not found binge-watching movies or playing with doggos in my locality :)

 - 🌱  I’m currently working on Vue.js, Python and Solidity.